Vinnix00/Image-Colorization-System/PMP-PLAN/Z- Company_Organization.md

-# ABOUT G COMPANY
+# ABOUT GROUP G SDN BHD
-G Company is setup by a group of Bachelor Computer Science (Artificial Intelligence) students in UTeM.
+Group G Sdn Bhd is setup by a group of Bachelor Computer Science (Artificial Intelligence) students in UTeM.
 They are passionate and innovative individuals working together to implement AI software and product in the system for daily usage.

 They are based in Malacca, Malaysia.